Who can use this feature?

 Get your API key

-- In Admin Center, go to Integrations in the left sidebar.
+- In Command Center, go to Integrations in the left sidebar;

 - Make sure you are on the API Access Tokens sub-tab (not HTTP Auth);